quicwg/base-drafts/draft-ietf-quic-transport.md

 stream because the opening of either the send or receive side causes the stream to open in both directions.

-Note:

-: These states are largely informative.
+These state machines shown in this section are largely informative.
 This document uses stream states to describe rules for when and how different types of frames can be sent and the reactions that are expected when different types of frames are received.
 Though these state machines are intended to be useful in implementing QUIC, these states aren't intended to constrain implementations.
 An implementation can define a different state machine as long as its behavior is consistent with an implementation that implements these states.

+Note:

+: In some cases, a single event or action can cause a transition through multiple states.
+For instance, sending STREAM with a FIN bit set can cause two state transitions for a sending stream: from the Ready state to the Send state, and from the Send state to the Data Sent state.

 ## Sending Stream States {#stream-send-states}